Misfits-Rebels-Outcasts/Nodef/documentation/Metamorphosis.md

 1. Color Control
 2. MetaMorph (1) : change = Brightness

-Why then do we want to do that?
+Why do we want to do that?

 The reason is a MetaMorph node have access to other useful variables such as the Time variable of a video and a Math Formula Field.